Remote education provision: information for parents

 How will my child access any online remote education you are providing?

 At Brooksbank, the main platform for the delivery of remote learning will be Microsoft Teams.
 All lesson materials will be available for students in the files area and the Class Notebook within Teams.
 Live lessons will be scheduled in the class Team following the students’ timetable.
-Some subjects such as Maths and Modern Languages may utilise to external resources.
+Some subjects such as Maths and Modern Languages may utilise external resources.
 MyMaths and Linguascope.

 If my child does not have digital or online access at home, how will you support them to access remote education?